Director of Bands

-Avery Payne is entering his fourth year of teaching and his second year as the Director of Bands at Millbrook High School in Raleigh, North Carolina.
-Prior to his appointment at Millbrook, Mr. Payne served as the Director of Bands and Orchestra at North Forsyth High School in Winston-Salem, North Carolina for two years.
+Avery Payne is in his eighth year of teaching and his sixth year as the Director of Bands at Millbrook High School in Raleigh, North Carolina.
+He received his Bachelor of Music in Music Education from the University of South Carolina in 2016.
+Prior to teaching at Millbrook, Mr. Payne was the Director of Bands and Orchestra at North Forsyth High School in Winston-Salem, North Carolina for two years.

 Since taking over in 2018, Mr. Payne has continued the strong legacy of the Millbrook band program, earning consistent Superior ratings at state adjudicated events with the Symphonic Band, Wind Ensemble, and Jazz Ensemble.
 Under his direction, the Millbrook Wind Ensemble performed at the 2022 NCMEA State Convention and won the 2023 President’s Cup National Concert Band Invitational in Washington, DC.
 The Marching Band has earned numerous grand champion awards at state-sanctioned competitions and the Jazz Ensemble performs annually at the Carolina Jazz Essentially Ellington Regional Festival.
 Individual students at Millbrook have also excelled, earning placements in the All-District and All-State Honors Ensembles, the Central Region and All-State Jazz Bands and the North Carolina Governor’s School.
 During his tenure at North Forsyth, Mr. Payne led the Symphonic Band to its first Superior Rating in twelve years and placed students in the All-District band for the first time in five years.